samridh-dev/votess/joss/paper.md

 date: 15 September 2024
 bibliography: paper.bib
 ---

 # Statement of need

-The Voronoi tessellation is a spatial decomposition that partitions space into a set of convex hulls based on proximity to a discrete set of seed points.
-It is an interesting problem due to its applications in biology, data science, geography, and physics.
-A few notable examples exist in computational cosmology—initially pioneered by van de Weygaert in the analysis of matter distribution [@weygaert], further developed through Optimal Transport theory for early-universe reconstruction [@opticaltransport], and also in observational data analysis and numerical simulations of cosmic structure formation [@Springel2010].
+A Voronoi tessellation is a spatial decomposition that partitions space into a set of convex hulls based on proximity to a seed points with interesting to the applications in biology, data science, geography, and physics.
+One compute intensive application is its use in astrophysics, such as the analysis of matter distribution [@weygaert], optimal transport theory for early-universe reconstruction [@opticaltransport], and in observational data analysis and numerical simulations of cosmic structure formation [@Springel2010].

 The increasing size of datasets produced today have underscored the need for more efficient algorithms to both generate and analyse these datasets, and the rise of heterogenous computing facilities would enable such new algorithms to be run.
-There do exists several sequential and parallel implementations of the Voronoi Diagram problem [@Marot][@WU2023102995][@cgal2018][@geogram2018], however, they are mostly restricted to CPU or specific GPU architectures, thus limiting their potential as a portable multi-architecture algorithm.
+There do exist several sequential and parallel implementations of the Voronoi diagram problem [@Marot]  [@WU2023102995]  [@cgal2018]  [@geogram2018], however, they are mostly restricted to CPU or specific GPU architectures, thus limiting their potential as a portable multi-architecture algorithm.

 # Summary

-`votess` is a library for computing parallel 3D Voronoi tessellations on heterogeneous platforms, from CPUs to GPUs to future accelerator architectures.
+`votess` is a library, implementing Ray's meshless algorithm [@ray2018], for computing parallel three dimensional Voronoi tessellations using the C++/SYCL framework for CPU, GPUs and other future architectures.

-To do so, it uses the SYCL single-source framework abstraction in the C++ language. `votess` was designed to be portable yet performant, accessible to both developers and users with several easy-to-use interfaces.
+One advantage of this algorithm is the ability for each cell to be computed independently [@ray2018], making it suitable for parallel execution.
+It also produces the geometry of the Voronoi cells via their neighbor connectivity information, rather than a full combinatorial mesh data structure, thus making it more ammenable to data parallel architectures than alternatives such as sequential insertion or the Bowyer-Watson algorithm [@boyer1]  [@watson1].

 The core method of `votess` consists of two main steps.
 First, the input set of points is sorted into a grid, and a k-nearest neighbors search is performed.